awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootdirectorytrust.md

 **Document Steps**
 + aws:assertAwsResourceProperty \- Confirms the directory type is AWS Managed Microsoft AD\.
 + aws:executeAwsApi \- Gets information about the AWS Managed Microsoft AD\.
-+ aws:branch \- Branches workflow if a value is provided for the `TrustId` input parameter\.
++ aws:branch \- Branches automation if a value is provided for the `TrustId` input parameter\.
 + aws:executeAwsApi \- Gets information about the trust relationship\.
 + aws:executeAwsApi \- Gets the conditional forwarder DNS IP addresses for the `RemoteDomainName`\.
 + aws:executeAwsApi \- Gets information about IP routes that have been added to the AWS Managed Microsoft AD\.